 Have you ever thought how this affects work behavior?
 If not, you should now.
 The fear of missing out is not a joke.
 Not taking it seriously can result in a loss of productivity and cost you a lot of money.
 Want to know why and how you can get around it?
 Keep reading.

 FOMO at workplace

 When we hear about FOMO, the first thing that comes to mind is a group of teenagers walking around like zombies with smartphones in their hands.
 But the truth is those teens have grown up and are now your adult workforce.
-Our offices are flooded with millennials who share the same fear.
-It can be a fear of not be invited to the meeting, important discussion, corporate party or even a group lunch with that super hilarious guy from the marketing team.
+We work with millennials who share the same fear.
+It can be a fear of not being invited to the meeting, important discussion, corporate party or even a group lunch with that super hilarious guy from the marketing team.
 In fact, 45% of people who experience FOMO can’t go for longer than 12 hours without checking social media.
 Such concerns can cause stress at work and demotivate employees.